how to lay vinyl flooring

 Learn the basic steps to accurately measure a room with extra areas by watching our helpful video.

-If all this sounds like too much, pop your name and address into our simple online form and arrange an appointment for our free measuring service.
+If you’d rather leave it to an expert, just pop your name in our simple online form and arrange an appointment for our free measuring service.
 We’re guaranteed to be fast and accurate.
 Less waste means less overall cost!